How can you use gift cards and gift vouchers to help your business through the Coronavirus crisis?

 Improving cash flow problems with vouchers

 In light of this, we hope that gift cards and vouchers can be a suitable solution to help many businesses tick over until the crisis is averted.
-Which is why this post is dedicated to how companies can introduce a gift card system and how they can effectively encourage customers to purchase their gift vouchers.
+Which is why this post is dedicated to how companies can introduce a voucher system and how they can effectively encourage customers to purchase them.

-What strategies can I employ to get gift voucher sales?
+What strategies can I employ to get voucher sales?

 Create win/ win scenarios.
 These are times none of us has ever experienced before and all of us are affected in some way.
 This is when we need to come together as a community and as one to lend support through these difficult times.